 A brain tumor may cause a seizure.
 If this happens, your doctor can give you medicine to prevent another seizure.

-New onset or recurrent seizures
+New seizures or seizures that keep happening

-New changes to vision, speech or hearing
+New changes to your vision, speech, or hearing

 Weakness on one side of your body or loss of coordination and balance